Define the working directory

 The final step of the pipeline, is to create an ODINN simulation based on all the previous steps, and then to run it.
 There are different types of simulations that we can do with ODINN:

-• Prediction: This is a forward simulation, where the initial glacier conditions are run forward in in time based on specified parameters and climate data.
+• Prediction: This is a forward simulation, where the initial glacier conditions are run forward in time based on specified parameters and climate data.

 This is as simple as doing: